 (iii) Ancillary Services Cost Adjustment Payment.

-The Ancillary Services Cost Adjustment Payment to be paid by Buyer to Seller is the product of the Ancillary Services Cost Adjustment times the difference, for each hour of the Entitlement, between:
+(A) The Ancillary Services Cost Adjustment Payment to be paid by Buyer to Seller is the product of the Ancillary Services Cost Adjustment defined in subsection (B) below times the difference, for each hour of the Entitlement, between:

-(A) the number of MW of capacity that is not Released Capacity; and
+(1) the number of MW of capacity that is not Released Capacity; and

-(B) the number of MWh of Energy scheduled during the hour.
+(2) the number of MWh of Energy scheduled during the hour.

+(B) The Ancillary Services Cost Adjustment is the product of:

+(1) a heat rate adjustment equal to 1.015 MMBtu/MW; times

+(2) the Daily Gas Price.